-Some Linux distributions don't come bundled with the ca-certificates and gnupg2 packages out of the box.
-If you are using such an image, you first need to install these packages.
-The complete commands are as follow:
+Some Linux distributions don't come bundled with the ca-certificates and gnupg2 packages.
+If you use such a distribution, you'll need to install them with:

-CentOS versions older than 8 don't support the PGP V4 signature we use, so you'll need to disable the verification by installing k6 with:
+CentOS versions older than 8 don't support the PGP V4 signature we use.
+You'll need to disable the verification when you install k6: